samuel-barrows/Tech-Journal/README.md

 # tech-journal
-These are just my notes from my third semester classes
+These are just my notes from classes